 Any minor areas of damage to the paintwork incurred during installation can be made good using the touch up paint supplied.
-Applied in accordance to the instructions, it will not affect the Coating's guarantee but there may be a small difference to the original sprayed finish.

 In the event that there has been any damage to the joints or the glazing sealant, these damages must be rectified in order to ensure the long term performance of the product.
 If it has been necessary to cut the cill ends to fit a window it is essential that the cut end is properly treated and coated before installation is complete.